akamai/edgegrid-curl/README.md

 There are several restrictions on specifying the request data for POST and PUT requests (currently only POST requests).

-1. Only supports "`-d`", "`--data`" and "`--data-ascii`" for ascii data and "`--data-binary`" for binary data.
+1. Only supports `-d`, `--data` and `--data-ascii` for ascii data and `--data-binary` for binary data.
 2. Only one data option can be used on the same command line.
-3. If the data starts with the letter "`@`", the rest is treated as the name of the file to read the data from.
+3. If the data starts with the `@` character, the rest is treated as the name of the file to read the data from.
 Only one file can be specified on the same command line.

 The hostname segment of the url will be automatically replaced with the hostname indicated by the selected configuration section.